-• The proposed house footprint (2,542 sf incl. garage) will be moving northwest in relationship to the (E) foundation as a result of setback requirements.
-There will be some reconfiguration of the shared driveway grade in order to try and lift the building up to minimize further excavation.
-The new driveway apron will tie into the (E) driveway reconfigured driveway and will drop down the site to the height of the (E) main level.
+The proposed house footprint (2962 sf incl. garage) will be moving east in relationship to the (E) foundation as a result of shoreline buffer requirements.
+The new motor court will tie into the (E) driveway.
 The (E) basement level and proposed basement level are at the same level in order to minimize the amount of export.
-We will be installing a new permanent slope stabilization shoring wall in conjunction with proposed foundation to assist in the stabilization of the poor soil quality.
-We are working with the structural engineer and the geo-technical engineer to utilize the (E) basement retaining walls to serve as temporary shoring as we construct the new southern and south-eastern basement retaining walls.
+We will be installing a new permanent shoring wall in conjunction with proposed garage and motor court to minimize the amount of grading/excavation needed in the steep slope area We are working with the structural engineer and the geo-technical engineer to utilize an (E) site retaining walls to serve as temporary shoring as we construct the new eastern basement retaining walls.